Samvatsara2023/pd3/m1/MacDi_O_2_E.md

 ## P 14 - E

+Dad and Mom turned on their blue flashlights...
+And then something funny happened.
+When the Little Family looked through their special yellow glasses, the corals began to glow.

 ## P 15

 Ud af korallerne svømmede grønne, lysende ål, der vred sig i vandet, og lysende fisk.